-• Type: Choose Linear for a left-to-right gradient.
+Type: Choose Linear for a left-to-right gradient.
 Choose Radial for a center outwards gradient:

-To change colors, click on one of the markers, then click on the color selector box and choose a color from the Color window.
+- ♦ To change colors, click on one of the markers, then click on the color selector box and choose a color from the Color Picker window.
 Repeat for the other marker.
-As with other color selections, you can choose a base color or create a custom color:

-After selecting new colors, the thumbnail image will update.
+As with other color selections, you can choose a base color or create a custom color.
+Refer to Section 5.14.2 for details on using the Color Picker window. - After selecting new colors, the thumbnail image will update.
 Note that clicking on Reverse will switch the two chosen colors: